Delectable Beverages to Boost Your Energy During Navratri Fast

 Navratri is that time of the year when our diet plans go for a toss as we all love to relish on delicious food.
 As people get swamped with all the rituals during the 9-day festival and most of them keep fast, it is crucial for them to take their energy levels up a notch.
 Therefore, consuming energetic beverages can do wonders in assisting your body to remain active all day during the Navratri fast.

-Here are the recipes of a few beverages that will keep your hunger pangs at bay.
+Here are the recipes for a few beverages that will keep your hunger pangs at bay.

 - Put yoghurt and peeled bananas in a blender.